Boutique Hotels that Connect You

 A One-of-a-Kind Heritage

-Properties like Coombe Abbey in England, Hotel Brunelleschi in Florence and the Hotel Růže in Český Krumlov have long, colorful histories that make them destinations in their own right.
-The hotels on our journeys often began as private mansions, government residences or religious centers, and their unique heritage lives on in every guest room and public space.
+Properties like Markree Castle in Ireland, Hotel Brunelleschi in Florence and the Hôtel Napoléon in the Champs-Élysées have long, colorful histories that make them destinations in their own right.
+On Connections Boutique Group Journeys, discover these and other handpicked boutique hotels that often began as private mansions, government residences or religious centers, and that feature a special heritage that lives on in every guest room and public space.

 Authentic Local Character